+Summary:

+Most companies agree to capture some description related to RVQoE modification, and it is already in the current version of the draft CR,with some revision.

 Issue 2: Whether to add stage-2 description in this CR, to capture the transmission of legacy QoE configuration to the target node in the RRC container.